mbund/blog/content/posts/interactive-security-sandbox/index.md

 Overall, `cordon` is not ready, and is still highly insecure.
 It turns out that it takes a lot of effort to build robust and secure software.
 I hope to spend more time in the future developing the project and seeing how far I can take it.

+My end goal would be to have some kind of daemon watching for programs executing in directories with `.git` in it.
+Then it can automatically insert itself and approve per-project based permissions.

 If you're interested in it, check out the source code at [mbund/cordon](https://github.com/mbund/cordon) for the full implementation, and for updates on the future status of the project.